GivyBoy/GivyBoy/README.md

     me = GivyBoy()
 ```

-- 🌱 I’m currently a Junior at the University of Miami double majoring in Math (Prob and Stats) and CS, with a minor in Astrophysics
+- 🌱 I’m currently a Senior at the University of Miami double majoring in Math (Prob and Stats) and CS, with a minor in Astrophysics
-- SWE Intern (STEP) at Google for the Summer of 2023 and 2024 (working on creating and e2e ML model)
+- SWE Intern (STEP) at Google for the Summer of 2023 and 2024 (worked on creating and e2e ML model)
-- I’m passionate about applying my finance and cs knowledge to the markets to build interesting applications
-- I lead a Quant team at the University of Miami, where we apply quantitative methods to the markets
 - 📫 You can reach me at anthonygivans@miami.edu OR anthonygivans876@gmail.com

 <h3 align="left">Connect with me:</h3>